hayek/CoronaChecker/README.md

 # Usage:
 Each day and if you are at the office, the app will open the Corona Forum ready to be approved.
+The app uses the wifi name to detect if you are at the office.
+Lan alone will not work.